Note: This was the original post that launched this website. I’ve updated it to include more recent information.

 I was there when he heard that the episode never existed.
 He was stunned, and quickly tried to find a logical explanation for his “faulty” memory.

 These aren’t simple errors in memory; they seem to be fully-constructed incidents (or sequential events) from the past.
-They exceed the normal range of forgetfulness.
+To many of us, these seem to exceed the normal range of forgetfulness.

 Even stranger, other people seem to have identical memories.

-This website explores the possibilities of parallel realities, quantum science, real-life “Sliders” experiences, and alternate history.
+My favorite sci-fi explanations include the possibility of parallel realities, quantum science, real-life “Sliders” experiences, and alternate history.

 If you believed that Nelson Mandela died in prison – long before his passing (in this timestream) on 5 December 2013 – or you have similar memories of a “different” past, you’re not alone.